satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # Note:

-Since the '/home' partition is limited in terms of disk space, always make sure that there is enough disk space available for the LUT calibration in '/home/root/.hyperhdr/'.
+Since the `/hom`e partition is limited in terms of disk space, always make sure that there is enough disk space available for the LUT calibration in `/home/root/.hyperhdr/`.
 A full LUT requires approx. 144 MB (150,994,944 bytes) of memory.
 Otherwise, an invalid LUT with an impermissibly large size will end up there.
-You can check the size of the partition in Terminal/Putty-SSH with the command 'df -h'.
+You can check the size of the partition in Terminal/Putty-SSH with the command `df -h`.
 This also determines whether only two or even all three LUTs can operate there.

 If you decide to calibrate LUTs yourself, make sure that you set the resolution in PicCap/hyperion-webos to Manuel and set 1280 × 720, save and restart.